Autism and Puberty

-For me, beginning puberty was mostly difficult from an emotional standpoint.
+For me as a little girl, beginning puberty was difficult from an emotional standpoint.
 I didn’t have many physical issues other than painful cramps.
-My emotions were so out of control, however, that I would break up with my boyfriend every month when my PMS hit.
+My emotions were so out of control, though, that I would break up with my boyfriend every month when my PMS hit.

-I just sort of needed to escape from anything social.
+I needed to escape from anything social.
 Once I figured out the pattern, I was able to learn to control it, but that poor guy.
 He responded with kindness, understanding, and a willingness to give me space a day or two every month.
 A lot of space.
-Good man.
+Good man!

-I guess because I didn’t have too many physical struggles with puberty when I was younger, I didn’t really think about all of the things that could happen.
+I guess because I didn’t struggle much with puberty when I was young, I didn’t realize what we were about to experience.
 In my girls, puberty took a toll that was much more physical in nature.

 …To “Holy Cow!”

-My heavy bleeder?
+One of my girls was a heavy bleeder.
 She once had a period that lasted six continuous months.
-Her bleeding would get so heavy she would stand up and a puddle would form at her feet.
+Her bleeding would get so heavy she would stand up, and a puddle would form at her feet.
 I don’t have words for how much this scared her.
 It scared me as well!
 As her doctors scratched their heads, her bleeding continued.
-Fast-forward a few years, an IUD, and a hysteroscopy later, its better, but remains a challenge.
+Fast-forward a few years, a failed IUD, and a hysteroscopy later, its better, but remains a challenge.

 Another of my girls experienced lactation.
 Yes, lactation.
-Just what every young teenage girl wants in her life.
-She told me she was having a discharge and, good mom that I am, I was hoping for some type of mild infection treatable with an antibiotic.
+What every young teenage girl wants in her life.
+She told me she was having a discharge.
+Good mom that I am, I was hoping for some type of mild infection treatable with an antibiotic.
 Nope.
 Lactation.
-To this day, a cause has not been identified and a solution has not been successfully implemented.
+To this day, a cause hasn’t been identified though the symptoms are much improved.

 Violent mood swings?
 Been there.
-No, not just emotionally violent, physically violent, which becomes challenging as your kiddos outgrow you.
+No, not just emotionally violent, physically violent.
+As many of you know, physical violence becomes challenging as your kiddos grow.
 Refusal to engage in proper hygiene?
 Yep, done that.